-- † Strong and significant positive correlation with trust ($r^2 = .53$), indicating that 53% of variation in trust can be explained by the degree that consumers perceive their bank as caring - \ddagger Strong and significant positive correlation with trust (r^2 = .37), indicating that 37% of variation in trust can be explained by the degree that consumers perceive their bank as competent

-VALIDATING THE INSIGHT THAT TRUST IN FINANCIAL SERVICES IS DRIVEN BY PERCEPTIONS OF CARING AND COMPETENCE

-Our research shows that Germans trust their bank to the degree they believe that their bank genuinely cares about them and is competent to deliver that care.

-Overall, 53% of variation in trust can be explained by the degree that customers perceive their bank as caring and acting in the customer's best interest.
-37% percent of the variation in trust can be explained by the degree that customers perceive their bank as competent.
+- † Strong and significant positive correlation with trust (r^2 = .64), indicating that the majority of variation in trust can be explained by the degree that consumers perceive their bank as caring - \ddagger Strong and significant positive correlation with trust (r^2 = .43), indicating that over a third of the variation in trust can be explained by the degree that consumers perceive their bank as competent VALIDATING THE INSIGHT THAT TRUST IN FINANCIAL SERVICES IS DRIVEN BY PERCEPTIONS OF CARING AND COMPETENCE.
+Our research shows that UK consumers trust their bank to the degree they believe that their bank genuinely cares about them and is competent to deliver that care.
+Overall, 64% of variation in trust can be explained by the degree that customers perceive their bank as caring and acting in the customer's best interest.
 Together, perceptions of caring and competence account for an overwhelming majority of variation in trust.

-To rebuild trust, German banks have the opportunity to reimagine customer care and develop new competencies to promote the financial wellbeing of customers.

-THE FUTURE IS TRUST TECH

-Overall, our research suggests that there is an urgent need for German banks to rebuild trust with consumers.
+To rebuild trust, UK banks have the opportunity to reimagine customer care and develop new competencies to promote the financial wellbeing of customers.
+THE FUTURE IS TRUST TECH Overall, our research suggests that there is an urgent need for UK banks to rebuild trust with consumers.
 To do this banks can expand the idea of customer care to embrace the notion of financial wellbeing.
-Apple Card offers German banking a vision of what a new generation of Trust Tech could look like in financial services.
+Apple Card offers UK banking a vision of what a new generation of Trust Tech could look like in financial services.

 Often digital transformation focuses on ease, automation and cost-savings, but if care is lost, then trust is lost.
 And without trust, banks and their technology are obsolete.
 That is why we believe that the future of technology in financial services is Trust Tech.